-Advance HE and QAA are curating examples of practice or ‘How to….’ guides, designed to support institutions enable Education for Sustainable Development across all areas of activity.
+Advance HE and QAA are curating a series of practice guides designed to support institutions to enable Education for Sustainable Development.
 These short, practice-based guides are intended to inspire others through providing practical examples of activities from single workshops to long term community engagement projects.
-The first set of these guides will focus on the student experience and will be aligned under the following headings:
+The first set of these guides focuses on the student experience and are classified under the following headings:

 - Teaching, Learning and Assessment